 Math is everywhere.
 Yet, it can be one of the most difficult subject for many students.
 My goal as a teacher is to first learn which subjects and hobbies that my student enjoys.
 And, then show how almost every topic within math is utilized by that student.
 Once I motivate that student to want to learn more about the subject matter, it is a matter of time before my student masters that topic and want to learn about another topic.
 It is a great confidence booster and a lesson for life.
 The student believes that if they can conquer the most difficult subject, then can master anything in life.

-University of Chicago - BA, Political Science
+Undergraduate Degree: University of Chicago - Bachelor in Arts, Political Science and Government

-University of Rhode Island - MS, Accounting
+Graduate Degree: University of Rhode Island - Master of Science, Accounting

 What is your teaching philosophy?